Luiz Felipe Scolari's men are growing in confidence as they prepare for the World Cup, showing their chemistry at Sun Life Stadium in Florida.

 Stretching it | Shakhtar's Bernard got his side off to a good start (Getty)

 Bayern Munich defender Dante sent in a deflected header 10 minutes after the break, before Maicon tapped in from close range to make it 3-0.
 Both goals were keenly celebrated, with every player racing to the bench to embrace the substitutes.

 Willian notched his first goal for the Selecao and later posted on his Instagram that he hopes it is the first of many, but Hulk showed that he would not give up his place easily after finishing off a neat move, complete with two back-heels.

 All together now | Brazil's team spirit could prove indomitable next summer (Getty)

 All smiles | Willian posted this picture on his Instagram account (Getty)

 Star man| Paulinho earned 4.5 stars on Goal's player ratings (Getty)

-The Selecao travel to Toronto on Tuesday to face Chile, who warmed up for their World Cup campaign with an impressive 2-0 victory against England.
+The Selecao travel to Toronto on Tuesday to face Chile, which warmed up for its World Cup campaign with an impressive 2-0 victory against England on Friday.